goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Towards Syntactic-Semantic Tree Kernels

 Ignoring all of the theory and code above would not be unreasonable.
-The major criticism of ST and SST kernels is that they are syntactic, and syntax is not meaning.
+The major criticism of ST, PTK, SSTK kernels is that they are syntactic, and syntax is not meaning.
 A simple example:

 1. The girl went to the store to buy __eggs__ for the family.
 2. The girl went to the store to buy __milk__ for the family.